System of Human Knowledge, Reason, Practice, and Action

 The philosophers selected are those important for future study;has a more complete listing

-Philosophy I. Metaphysics
+Philosophy I. Metaphysics and its possibilities

 Round out metaphysics – includes epistemology, logic, axiology, language, theory of being; complete my philosophical education